pycord/book/src/commands.md

 **arguments:**
 - `'echo'` this is the name of the command, which will be given to the class.
-- `options` these are the options you want the command to have.

 **parameters:**
 - `cmd` an instance of `cls`, in this case `SlashCommand`
-- `content` a copied version of the option you gave.
+- `content` the option which you want entered

 There will also be other arguments that can be placed: